packit/packit.dev/content/docs/configuration.md

 ##### production\_build

-Create a SRPM and submit an RPM build to [Fedora Koji](https://koji.fedoraproject.org/koji/) build system.
+Create a SRPM from upstream and submit a scratch RPM build to [Fedora Koji](https://koji.fedoraproject.org/koji/) build system.

-At the moment it is not possible to run non-scratch production builds from upstream.
+At the moment it is not possible to run non-scratch Koji builds from upstream.
 For more info, please see [the following issue](https://pagure.io/releng/issue/9801).

-However, it is still possible to run scratch builds.
+If you want to do official Koji builds, the sources need to be present in

-For Koji builds from dist-git, see `koji_build`.
+dist-git: job [`koji_build`]({{< ref "#koji_build" >}}) can take care of that.
 (The naming is not ideal, but we don't want to change this because of the backwards compatibility.)

 Supported triggers: